paulinaeb/ost-sm-project/streaming/README.md

          PARALLEL EXECUTION: Producer & Consumer run simultaneously
 ```
+Its technical design follows the streaming-pipeline principles described by Narkhede et al. (2017), using Apache Kafka for real-time ingestion and Apache Cassandra for scalable, reliable data storage.

 **Technology Stack:**
 - **Kafka in KRaft mode**: Modern ZooKeeper-free Kafka for simplified architecture